vatSys/australia-dataset/README.md

 Pull requests to the master branch will not be approved.

-**Note:** Major changes must be discussed with the AIS team directly as an [issue](https://github.com/vatSys/australia-dataset/issues) before submitting a pull request.
+**Note:** Major changes (E.g. TCU/ENR/Aerodrome changes) must be discussed with the AIS team directly as an [issue](https://github.com/vatSys/australia-dataset/issues) before submitting a pull request.

 # Data Preparation